dyrektheone/FiveM-Jet-Radar/README.md

 # FiveM-Jet-Radar

 ## About
-This is a STANDLONE Jet Radar project.
+This is a STANDLONE Jet Radar project with a lot of customization options.

 ## Usage
 There is nothing much to say.
 Look through the configs, read the documentation but basically it's the following.